 Lincoln had a more lenient and forgiving Reconstruction policy, but his assassination led to a harsher policy that included military rule and restrictions on civil rights for Southern whites.

-This policy eventually led to the passage of the Reconstruction amendments to the Constitution, which abolished slavery and granted citizenship and equal protection under the law to African Americans.
+This policy eventually led to the passage of the Reconstruction amendments to the Constitution, which abolished slavery and granted citizenship and equal protection under the law to African Americans. - Rise of Radical Republicans:

 Radical Republicans, who wanted to take a harder line against the South, gained more influence in Congress after Lincoln’s death.

-They believed in full equality for African Americans and played a vital role in the passage of the Reconstruction amendments.
+They believed in full equality for African Americans and played a vital role in the passage of the Reconstruction amendments. - Legacy of Lincoln:

 Lincoln is widely regarded as one of American history’s greatest and most beloved presidents.